febriyansyahresearch-lab/Research/papers/README.md

 The `published/` directory contains:
 - Final accepted paper PDFs
 - Citation files (`.bib`)
-- DOI or publication links (when available)
+- DOI or official publication links (when available)

+Only publicly shareable versions of published papers are stored here.

 ---